pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 calls: you need to wait for new tokens.
 Before sending requests, the bucket starts with a number of tokens, and you add a new token at fixed intervals unless the bucket is full.
-If you add ten tokens every 100ms, in the long run you will not make more than ten requets per second, even if you may have short bursts where you send more than this.
+If you add ten tokens every 100ms, in the long run you will not make more than ten requests per second, even if you may have short bursts where you send more than this.